 Despite hailing from the flat lands, Lauren is a passionate rock climber and outdoors enthusiast.
 During her summers, she lived out of her tent while working as a rock climbing and zip-line guide in the beautiful New River Gorge.
 There, she quickly fell in love with West Virginia, all the while becoming acutely aware of the chronic water quality and pollution problems that plague Appalachia.

 As Friends of the Cheat’s new summer associate, Lauren is thrilled to be returning to West Virginia, this time as a steward of the environment she has grown to appreciate so much.

 A native of West Virginia, Owen grew up in and around the city of Morgantown.
-Since graduating from West Virginia University with a degree in Environmental Protection he has worked in various capacities within the private and public environmental sectors.
-From mapping and monitoring coal mining impacts in southeastern Pennsylvania to treating acid mine drainage in West Virginia, Owen’s work has revolved around environmental issues fundamental to the region.
+Since graduating from West Virginia University with a degree in Environmental Protection, he has worked in various capacities within the private and public environmental sectors.
+From mapping and monitoring coal mining impacts in southwestern Pennsylvania to treating acid mine drainage in West Virginia, Owen’s work has revolved around environmental issues fundamental to the region.

 As Project Manager for the DEP Partnership Project, Owen oversees water quality monitoring and facility operations at state-owned AMD treatment sites, and is proud to have a hands-on relationship with water treatment in the Cheat River Basin.

 Owen is interested in a broad range of outdoor activities, from climbing and mountain biking in the warmer months to downhill and cross-country skiing in the winter.
 He also enjoys woodworking, adventure traveling, ice hockey, and the pursuit of happiness.